eloynelson/TASKFLOW/README.md

 app.js

  Technologies Used:
-- HTML
+ HTML
-- CSS
+ CSS
-- Bootstrap
+ Bootstrap
-- JavaScrip
+ JavaScrip
-- LocalStorage
+ LocalStorage
-- JSON
+ JSON

  How It Works

-1. Users enter a username to access the application
+Users enter a username to access the application
-2. Tasks can be created with a name, date and priority
+Tasks can be created with a name, date and priority
-3. Tasks are displayed dynamically on the screen
+Tasks are displayed dynamically on the screen
-4. Users can filter, search and update tasks
+Users can filter, search and update tasks
-5. All data is saved locally using localStorage
+All data is saved locally using localStorage
-6. Users can export and import their tasks using JSON files
+Users can export and import their tasks using JSON file

----
+REQUIREMENTS:
+To use this application, the user will need:
+Localstorage support
+Modern webserver

-## 💾 Data Storage
+Data Storage
 TaskFlow uses the browser's localStorage to store user data.
 Each user has a separate task list saved using a unique key.

-Example:
+Example of the data:
+[
+{
+    "id": 123456,
+    "name": "TASK FOR READ ME",
+    "date": "2026-04-20",
+    "importance": "High",
+    "completed": false

+  }
+]

+AUTHOR:ELOY FRANCISCO(2026)
+BSc Computer Science